 Unions oftentimes negotiate bereavement leave for their members.
-In other words, the contract they negotiate for their members sets forth a specific number of days a worker can take after the passing of a specifically defined family members.
-Typically, this will include immediately family members (spouse and children), parents, in-laws, and siblings.
+In other words, the contract they negotiate for their members sets forth a specific number of days a worker can take after the passing of specifically defined family members.
+Typically, this will include immediate family members (spouse and children), parents, in-laws, and siblings.

 There is no set timeframe for bereavement leave in a union-negotiated contract.
 Oftentimes, the amount of time permitted depends on the nature of a worker’s relationship with the deceased individual.
 In other words, a worker is likely to have more bereavement time when a child dies that would be the case if his or her brother or sister passed on.